parthivrmenon/aws_saa/0_regions_and_azs.md

 * Pricing: varies from region-to-region

 ## Availability Zones
+Each `region` has at least 3 `AZs`.

-* each AZ is one or more discrete datacentgers with redunant power, netwroking connectivty
-* seprate from each so that they are isolated from disasters
+An `AZ` has one or more discrete datacentgers with redunant power, networking connectivty separated from each other so that they are isolated from disasters.

-* Azs are connected with high bandwitch, ultra low latencynetworks
+AZs are connected with high bandwitch, ultra low latencynetworks.
-* many (usually 3-6) for every region
-* eg: ap-southeast-2 -> ap-southesat-2a/b/c

 ## PoP
-* 400+ rEdge locations and 10+ regional caches
-* Edge-focused: closer to users, typically in ISPs' data centers.
-* usually used to serve global services with low latency
-* Global services
-    IAM, ROute53, CloudFront, WAF
+AWS operates a global network of Points of Presence (PoPs) to provide fast, reliable, and secure access to AWS services like CloudFront.
+S3, Route53, IAM, WAF etc.